SRON-ESG/HyperGas/doc/source/plume_app.rst

     ssh -N -L localhost:8501:localhost:8501 <username>@<server_ip>

+Afterward, open your browser and navigate to ``http://localhost:8501/`` to access the app.

 .. note::

    If port `8501` is already in use, you can change Streamlit’s default port to avoid conflicts.